 ...when you shared your story.
 My interest was piqued.
 How you could one day feel adept at climbing mountains and the next day barely make it out of bed?

-I arrived in the space where I am today simply by listening to the stories that were offered to me.
-As I listened it became clear to me that something about what we were all believing must be askew.
-If we are all collectively feeling like we can’t get it right, then the expectations of right must be misleading.
+I arrived in the space where I am today simply by listening to the stories offered to me.
+As I listened, it became clear that something about what we were all believing must be askew.
+If we collectively feel like we can't get it right, then the expectations of right must be misleading.

-Instead, I started wondering what we could know if we began again the ancient art of listening to ourselves, listening to our bodies, in the language that they know to speak to us.
+Instead, I started wondering what we could know if we began again the ancient art of listening to ourselves and our bodies in the language they know to speak to us.

 In that place of listening, we might begin to rediscover the rhythms and cycles that are actually true to us.
 And this body wisdom might be able to support and guide us as we move through our complex modern lives - and even help us to create new systems and expectations that are in line with our potential.